juanbelieni/juanbelieni.github.io/content/events/tropical-probai/index.md

 ---
 title: Tropical ProbAi
+location: "Rio de Janeiro"
 date: 2024-01-29
 tags:
 - ai
 - machine learning
 - probability
 - math
 ---

-[Tropical ProbAi](https://tropical.probabilistic.ai) was a event about probabilistic artificial intelligence that occurred at FGV/EMAp in Rio de Janeiro at the end of January 2024.
+[Tropical ProbAi](https://tropical.probabilistic.ai) is a event about probabilistic artificial intelligence that occurred at FGV/EMAp in Rio de Janeiro at the end of January 2024.
 It had lecturers from MIT, Meta, USP, etc.

 <!--more-->